conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

      source:
        git_url: ../

-[@cio-docs: Line is over the length limit.]

 One further possibility using templating is obtaining data from your downloaded source code.

 EXAMPLE: To process a project's ``setup.py`` and obtain the version and other metadata: